 By: Dave Olsen

 How strong is copper?
-Depending on which copper-based alloy you chose, you can achieve the strength of steel, superior corrosion resistance and/or durability in applications that require wear and galling resistance.
-But first, let’s differentiate between brass and bronze because in some quarters of the industry, the terms are used interchangeably.
+The answer is it depends on which copper-based alloy you choose.
+You can achieve superior corrosion resistance and/or durability in applications that require wear and galling resistance.
+Copper is a heavy metal that can provide the strength equivalent of steel.
+But first, let’s differentiate between two copper alloys – brass and bronze.
+In some quarters of the industry, the terms are used interchangeably or are considered other words for copper.

 What Is The Difference Between Brass and Bronze?

 Brasses are copper-based alloys that contain zinc as the principal alloying element.
-They may also contain minor amounts of other elements such as iron, nickel, silicon, or aluminum.
+This zinc copper alloy may also contain minor amounts of other elements such as iron, nickel, silicon, or aluminum.
 A typical example is 60-40 yellow brass, designated as C85500.
-This alloy contains 59% – 63% copper, 0.8% aluminum with the balance, around 40%, being zinc.
+The zinc copper alloy contains 59% – 63% copper, around 40% zinc, and 0.8% aluminum.
 It is the high zinc content that would have the material classified as brass.

-There are some major groups in the Aluminum Bronze family: Aluminum Bronze and Nickel Aluminum Bronze (and also versions that utilize more manganese and silicon).
-Aluminum Bronze contains approximately 9-14% aluminum and 4% iron while Nickel Aluminum Bronze contains approximately 9-11% aluminum, 4% iron and 5% nickel.
+There are some major groups in the Aluminum Bronze family: Aluminum Bronze and Nickel Aluminum Bronze.
+Aluminum Bronze contains approximately 9-14% aluminum and 4% iron while Nickel Aluminum Bronze contains approximately 9-11% aluminum, 4% iron, and 5% nickel.
 That addition of nickel in the latter further improves the corrosion resistance of a material that is already strong in this area.

 Some typical Aluminum Bronzes include: MTEK 125/C95200, MTEK 175/C95400, MTEK 275/C95900 and MTEK 375.